 Knowing this is one of the reasons we created Loomly in general and this step-by-step guide to create and manage your social media calendar.

 We knew having enough breathing room and foresight to create a strategy would lead to better results.
 And, it’s even better when that calendar contains all of the analytics and tracking tools you need to run a good campaign, right?

 Wrapping This Up…

 We trust by now you are ready to boost the impact of your social media strategy this year and get more bang for your buck.

 Although social media ROI can be defined in many ways, there are two ways to increase ROI that all social media managers need to be aware of:

 - Reduce spend: save money on the implementation of your strategy.

 - Increase impact: increase the effectiveness of your social media strategy.

-The seven tips outlined in this list will help you to do both of those, and ensure 2019 generates your best ROI yet.
+The seven tips outlined in this list will help you to do both of those, and ensure you generate your best ROI yet.